 If you are not sure which metal detector to buy, first visit my detailed guide - Guide To Metal Detecting Activities

-This guide will help you choose the right machine for your metal detecting tasks.
+This guide will help you choose the right "detector de metal" for your metal detecting tasks.
 Then read my article - How To Select and Purchase A Metal Detector

 And then check out a huge section - Metal Detector Reviews Worldwide